pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli connection save --help` subcommand
+The following defines the help output for the `pywbemcli connection save --help` command

 ::

     Usage: pywbemcli connection save [COMMAND-OPTIONS]

-      Save current connection to connections file.
+      Save current connection as a persistent WBEM connection.

       Saves the current connection to the connections file if it does not already exist in that file.